MohitVerma007/Students-Reporting-System/README.md

     In Back-end we use of PHP.

      NOTED---->
-     Records is a Database File
+     records.sql is a SQL(Database File),
-     Index is PHP File
+     index.php is PHP File.